Privacy Notice - Shell Group Employee, Contractor and Dependents’ Personal information

 What does this Privacy Notice cover?

-Every individual within the Shell group of companies (‘Shell’ or ‘we’) is responsible for protecting personal data about each other as well as that of our customers, business partners and suppliers.
+Every individual within the Shell group of companies (‘Shell’ or ‘we’) is responsible for protecting personal information about each other as well as that of our customers, business partners and suppliers.

 For individual retail customers, members of Shell loyalty programs, visitors of Shell websites or users of Shell applications, please refer to the Privacy Notice - Motorists at https://www.shell.us/privacy/b2c-notice.html.